dflay/NMR-ANA/doc/README.md

 ## 4. Adding Analysis Classes

    To add an analysis class to the code, the user should integrate their class into the NMRAnalysis class;
    see NMRZeroCrossing for an example.
+Also, if there are specific inputs required for your analysis, be sure to integrate them into the NMRFileManager and/or the NMRInputManager appropriately.

 ## 5. Authors and Contact Information